gigasquid/gigasquid.github.io/source/_posts/2014-02-15-hitchhikers-guide-to-clojure-part-3.markdown

 - Hitchhiker's Guide to Clojure
 ---

-Amy and Frank ran down the stairs of her work, but came to an unexpected stop at the side door to the parking lot.
-It was locked.
-As they peered out the window, they saw yesterday's Amy pull up in the parking space, get out and retrieve her laptop, and start to head in the front door.
+Amy and Frank fled down the stairs from her office and met an unexpected obstacle to their exit, a locked door.
+As they peered out the window, they saw yesterday's Amy pull up in the parking space, get out, retrieve her laptop, and start to head in the front door.

 "Oh good, we can take your car", said Frank.

-Amy took a second to recover from the shock of seeing what her hair really looked like from behind and then asked, "How can we get to the car?
-The door is locked, and we can't go back up to the office.
+Amy took a second to recover from the shock of seeing what her hair really looked like from behind and then asked, "But, how can we get to it?
+The door is locked, and we
+can't go back up to the office...
 I would meet myself."

 Frank smiled, pulled out the _Hitchhiker's Guide to Clojure_ and pulled up a page with the heading _Locked Doors and Other Small